barongracias/barongracias.github.io/_pages/services.md

 ## Engagement styles
 - **Advisory sprints:** roadmaps, vendor assessments, architecture reviews, and experiment plans with concrete next steps.
-- **Build & handoff:** model + API + UI shipped with tests, observability, and docs; pairing sessions to upskill your team.
+- **Build & handoff:** model + API + UI shipped with tests, observability, and docs; pairing sessions to upskill your team and forward deployment when you need embedded delivery.
-- **Fractional DS/ML:** ongoing ownership of live models/analytics, monitoring, and iteration.
+- **Forward deployment / fractional DS/ML:** ongoing ownership of live models/analytics, monitoring, iteration, and enablement.
 - **Mentorship (separate):** career and academic coaching for analysts, engineers, and grads aiming for fast progression or advanced study.

 ## How engagements work